AbdillahiAwo/LLM-Predicting-Diagnosis/README.md

 * Strict Accuracy: Measures diagnostic precision.
 * Lenient Accuracy: Measures clinical usefulness when the LLM is “close enough” to still guide treatment.

-This evaluation approach follows the recommendations in Evaluation and mitigation of the limitations of large language models in clinical decision-making (2024), which highlights that category-level scoring and semantic similarity checks can better reflect real-world medical utility.
+This evaluation approach follows the recommendations in Evaluation and mitigation of the limitations of large language models in clinical decision-making, which highlights that category-level scoring and semantic similarity checks can better reflect real-world medical utility.

 ### Training
 * Install required packages within notebook